 positive one (what we can do).

-6. Show how to compute the minimum of 7 numbers in parallel if we
+6. Show how to compute the product of 10 numbers in parallel if we

 have an unlimited number of processors.
 How many processors do we

 need and how much time will this computation take?
 Why do we need

 parallel processing in the first place?